Meet the Faculty

 Meek 118 A | 662-915-5015

 Students may produce realistic or abstract paintings and receive special instruction in portraiture, still life, and plein-air painting.
-Drawing instruction with various materials including charcoal, chalk, pastels, and pencils is an important part of preparation for painters.
+Drawing instruction with various materials including charcoal, chalk, pastels, and pencils is an important part of the preparation for painters.

 Follow our Painting area on social media!
 Check out their Instagram, @olemisspainting